m0n01d/p5/README.md

 - **Legal**: 8.5 × 14 in (816 × 1344 px)
 - **Tabloid**: 11 × 17 in (1056 × 1632 px)
 - **Square**: 300 × 300 mm (1134 × 1134 px)
+- **Custom**: Define your own dimensions (10-2000 mm)

 Pixel dimensions are calculated at 96 DPI for screen display.

+## Export Functionality

+### PNG Export
+- Exports the canvas as a high-quality PNG image
+- Maintains the selected paper size dimensions
+- Perfect for digital display or printing

+### SVG Export
+- Generates a vector SVG file with exact millimeter dimensions
+- Includes `width` and `height` attributes in mm for accurate scaling
+- Ideal for pen plotters and vector graphics software
+- The SVG maintains proper aspect ratio and can be scaled infinitely

+### How to Export

+1. Select your desired paper size from the dropdown (or use Custom)
+2. Choose the export format (PNG or SVG)
+3. Click the "Download" button
+4. The file will be saved as `plotter-art.png` or `plotter-art.svg`

+### Custom Paper Sizes

+1. Select "Custom Size" from the paper size dropdown
+2. Enter your desired width and height in millimeters
+3. Click "Apply" to resize the canvas
+4. Create your artwork
+5. Export using the format of your choice

 ## Project Structure